Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 To revoke a contract certificate issued this way the eMSP must call either [Revoke a CC](https://gireve-apis.stoplight.io/docs/pncp/fxqkvxwoijkv8-revoke-a-cc) or [Deactivate an eMAId](https://gireve-apis.stoplight.io/docs/pncp/ea6ea0c1989ac-deactivate-an-e-ma-id).
 The first service will target a specific Contract Certificate identified by the pair serial number (in decimal value) and Issuer DN, the second service will target all Contract Certificates linked to the requesting eMSP and associated to the eMAId set in the request parameter.
 All targeted contract certificates are first revoked by the Certificate Authority that issued them.
 Then the eventual SCCBs containing these now revoked contract certificates are deleted from Gireve's CCP.

-> **Note:** After a revocation the CA needs to update its CRL and add the new revoked certificate.
+> **📝 Note:** After a revocation the CA needs to update its CRL and add the new revoked certificate.
 This update is done periodically (every few hours up to a day).
 Therefore, if you revoke a certificate and immediately check the revocation status with an OCSP call or by downloading the CRL, the certificate will still be displayed as valid until the CRL is updated.

-> **Note 2:** Services [Revoke a certificate](https://gireve-apis.stoplight.io/docs/pncp/k1cwhljgcbw3z-revoke-a-certificate) and [Act revocation of a CC in CCP](https://gireve-apis.stoplight.io/docs/pncp/rkknin0bix89l-act-revocation-of-a-cc-in-ccp) are to be specifically applied on Contract Certificates issued by the generic enrolment services (see section below).
+> **📝 Note 2:** Services [Revoke a certificate](https://gireve-apis.stoplight.io/docs/pncp/k1cwhljgcbw3z-revoke-a-certificate) and [Act revocation of a CC in CCP](https://gireve-apis.stoplight.io/docs/pncp/rkknin0bix89l-act-revocation-of-a-cc-in-ccp) are to be specifically applied on Contract Certificates issued by the generic enrolment services (see section below).
 If called in this case the request will be rejected.

 #### 3.7.5.2 Option 2 – The eMSP generated the CC key pair and the certificate bundle